 AARP is the nation's largest nonprofit, nonpartisan organization dedicated to empowering people 50 and older to choose how they live as they age.
-With a nationwide presence, AARP strengthens communities and advocates for what matters most to the more than 100 million Americans 50-plus and their families: health security, financial stability and personal fulfillment.
+With a nationwide presence and nearly 38 million members, AARP strengthens communities and advocates for what matters most to families: health security, financial stability and personal fulfillment.
 AARP also produces the nation's largest circulation publications: AARP The Magazine and AARP Bulletin.

-The Associate State Director - Community Outreach establishes strategic community partnerships and leverages internal and external resources to achieve the organization's community engagement goals at the state and local levels.
-Researches target audiences and designs engagement opportunities that align with strategic objectives.
+The Associate State Director, Community Engagement establishes strategic community partnerships and leverages internal and external resources to achieve the organization's community engagement goals at the state and local levels.
+Researches audiences and designs engagement opportunities that align with strategic objectives.
 Ensures integration of engagement strategies across geographies and issue areas.
 Collaborates with management to identify opportunities to streamline processes and to develop new procedures that support the business unit/department.
 Responsibilities

 - Provides advice and counsel to cross-functional teams in the implementation of the organization's state and community strategy initiatives including local advocacy, member/public engagement, volunteer management, and communications priorities.

 - Evaluates and adjusts strategy implementation to achieve the organization's local goals nationwide.
 Assesses state and regional needs and develops and implements training programs as needed.

 - Works with staff, volunteers, members, and other cross-organization teams to achieve the organization's community engagement goals at the state and local levels.
 Establishes a presence for the organization in communities by engaging multicultural audiences, developing community partnerships, building volunteer capacity, and designing and executing engaging community programs and events.

 - Resolves systemic issues across functions and ensures strong communication within a matrixed business environment.